-Element Objective and link to the strategy Operation Maximum potential value Performance conditions and assessment Non- executive director fees Competitive fees for Chairman and non-executive directors with the necessary skills and experience to advise and assist with establishing and monitoring the Group's strategic objectives.
+Element Objective and Link to the Strategy Operation Maximum Potential Value Performance Conditions and Assessment Non- executive director fees Competitive fees for Chairman and non-executive directors with the necessary skills and experience to advise and assist with establishing and monitoring the Group's strategic objectives.
 The remuneration of the non-executive directors is determined by the Board annually.
 The responsibility of the role and international nature of the Group are fully considered when setting the fee levels, along with external benchmarking market data on the chairmanship of, and participation in, Board committees.
-The comparator groups used are consistent with those used for the executive directors.
-The non-executive directors' fees are nonpensionable and non-executive directors are not eligible to participate in any incentive plans.
-The fees are set normally around the median compared to the Company's comparator groups and will be within the Articles of Association limits.
-Additional fees are paid to individuals chairing a committee and to the Senior Independent Director.
+The comparator groups used are normally consistent with those used for the executive directors.
 The non-executive directors' fees are non-pensionable and non-executive directors are not eligible to participate in any incentive plans.
+The fees will be within the Articles of Association limits.
+Additional fees are paid for additional responsibilities such as chairing a committee and Senior Independent Director role.
+The non-executive directors' fees are non-pensionable and non-executive directors are not eligible to participate in any incentive plans.
+Role appropriate benefits may be provided in certain circumstances.
 The Chairman and non-executive directors will be reimbursed by the Company for all reasonable expenses incurred in performing their duties.
 This may include costs associated with travel where required and any tax liabilities payable.
 None